daniel-tanaka-x/bitcoin_piggybank/README.md

 # Bitcoin Piggybank

 Save your sats in a Bitcoin Piggybank!

-Bitcoin Piggybank is a E-ink-based Bitcoin address generator from an xpub file.
-Piggybank will generate a new unused bitcoin address every time it detects an incoming tx until the total number of UTXO reaches 21.
-Once it hits 21, it will cease to display Bitcoin addresses and swithc to generate a message to move your sats to somewhere else.
-It works only for SegWit, fyi.
+The Bitcoin Piggybank is an E-Ink-based Bitcoin address generator that works from an xpub file.
+It generates a new unused Bitcoin address each time it detects an incoming transaction, continuing until the total number of UTXOs reaches 21.
+Once the limit is hit, it will stop displaying Bitcoin addresses and switch to a message prompting you to move your sats elsewhere.
+It only supports SegWit, just so you know.

 ![ダウンロード (41)](https://github.com/user-attachments/assets/1390a4c8-eb66-488e-9806-f5a0d80675eb)

-This is an example.
-Feel free to change the messages on the display.
+This is just an example.
+Feel free to customize the messages displayed.

 ## Hardware list
 - Raspberry Pi Zero 2W: https://www.raspberrypi.com/products/raspberry-pi-zero-2-w/